kiyoungsun/Example/README.md

 Here are the processed results used in the paper:

 * Sun, K. A., Pi, X., Rino, C., & Lee, J. (2023).
-Statistical Uncertainty in the frequency dependence of the intensity scintillation index (S4). *Space Weather* (Submitted)
+Statistical uncertainty in the frequency dependence of the intensity scintillation index (S4). *Radio Science* (Submitted)

 ## Description of the data